-How DEL 3.3 helps achieve OBJ-3: The formally-adopted a Statement of Purpose of the Lamprey Technical Workgroup includes: 1.
+How DEL 3.3 helps achieve OBJ-3: The formally-adopted Statement of Purpose of the LTWG includes: 1.
 Identify critical uncertainties regarding lamprey conservation: Members of the Workgroup will establish lamprey research, monitoring, and evaluation needs.
 2. Prioritize research: Members of the Workgroup will review new proposals and existing projects.
 3. Disseminate technical information: The Workgroup will act as a focal point for disseminating technical information and providing guidance on lamprey issues.
-This deliverable addresses purpose 3 of the Lamprey Technical Workgroup.
-Technical products recently completed include the report "Translocating Adult Pacific Lamprey within the Columbia River Basin: State of the Science".
-Additional products under development include the development include the development of Pacific Lamprey Passage Metrics and a synthesis report summarizing ongoing lamprey projects.
+This deliverable addresses Purpose 3 of the LTWG.
+Technical products recently completed include "Translocating Adult Pacific Lamprey within the Columbia River Basin: State of the Science".
+Additional products under development include the development of Pacific lamprey passage metrics and a synthesis report summarizing ongoing lamprey projects.